c-r-h/c-r-h/README.md

 ### 🤯 More Yet

 - ☕ I enjoy [a decent cup o'tea](http://ubiqx.org/cifs/Appendix-A.html).
-- 🤺 I used to be an active fencer.
+- 🤺 For much of my life I was an active fencer.
 (Foil:C, Épée:D)
 - 🚴 These days I prefer to ride a bicycle.
 - <a href="https://www.linkedin.com/in/chrishertel/"><img height="22"
      src="Files/LinkedIn.Logo.png"></a> You can find me on LinkedIn.